 “Have we been noticed?”

 The whiteness of the surrounding was blinding.
 I barely saw any figures anywhere.
 Gader’el might as well just jump out from nowhere.
-Then a piece of icicle fell, piercing through the snow near my foot.
+That was when a piece of icicle fell, piercing through the snow near my foot.

 “This way of attacking-!!”